reema0814/mslearn-fabric/Instructions/Labs/04-data-science.md

 1. Select **Run list (2)**.

 1. Select the **two latest runs (3)** by checking each box.
-    As a result, your two last runs will be compared to each other in the **Metric comparison** pane.
+    As a result, your two last runs will be compared to each other in the **Performance** pane.
 By default, the metrics are plotted by run name.

 1. Select the **&#128393;** **(Edit) (4)** button of the graph visualizing the accuracy for each run.